PP-Module for Software-Defined Networking Controllers

 Application Note: API access control refers to configuring the allowlist for the permitted API templates.
 API validity refers to the ability to defining the templates for how API calls must be performed to access API objects.
 The intent of this requirement is for the TSF to have the ability to define both when and how a given API can be invoked.

-The evaluator shall verify that the TSS identifies each management function that can be performed by the TOE, whether that is to execute a given function as defined by FDP_ACC.1, or to modify the behavior of how the function is executed as defined by FMT_MOF.1/SDN.
+The evaluator shall verify that the TSS identifies each management function that can be performed by the TOE, whether that is to execute a given function as defined by FDP_ACC.1 or to modify the behavior of how the function is executed as defined by FMT_MOF.1/SDN.

 Guidance

-The evaluator shall examine the operational guidance to verify that it provides instructions on how to perform each management specified in this SFR.
+The evaluator shall examine the operational guidance to verify that it provides instructions on how to perform each management function specified in this SFR.

 Tests